Although common in countries such as Canada, citizens’ assemblies broke new ground in the UK in 2016 and 2017.

 Lambeth’s Green Party are accused of blocking action on climate change and there are concerns their lukewarm attitude is because of the involvement of a climate assembly.
 The council want to fund an independent Lambeth Citizens’ Assembly to discuss the climate crisis, with this assembly at the heart of its climate emergency response, but the Green’s are hesitant.
 This curious new social and political voice finds itself uneasy bedfellows with a Green Party who share their desire for urgent action on climate change but are apprehensive about this change to the make up of local government.

 If true, it’s a concern that ‘politics’ rather than climate change is the main focus.
-Certainly, the Green manifesto has room for the council’s measures so one can only conclude there are concerns about the assembly stealing their political thunder.
+Certainly, the Green manifesto mirror’s the council’s measures so one can only conclude there are concerns about the assembly stealing their political thunder.
 It has to be said, these assemblies have only been around for a couple of years and everyone’s waiting to see quite how and where they fit in the current scheme of things.

 Photo by Kevin Grieve, Unsplash.com

 In 2016, the House of Commons put together the UK’s first citizens’ assembly to discuss the future of adult care.
 Those who took part expected it to resemble a focus group and were pleasantly surprised by the level of detail and thorough analysis of matters.
 Educational background didn’t matter.
 This was a diverse selection of people who reflected the nation’s ethnic, social class and gender mix.